Benjamin Guy Babington

 Benjamin Guy Babington (5 March 1794 – 8 April 1866) was an English physician and epidemiologist.

 Life

-He was born on 5 March 1794, the son of the physician and mineralogist William Babington (1756–1833) and his wife, Martha Elizabeth (née Hough) Babington.
+Benjamin Babington was born on 5 March 1794, the son of the physician and mineralogist William Babington (1756–1833) and his wife, Martha Elizabeth (née Hough) Babington.

 After serving as a midshipman and studying at Charterhouse School from 1803 to 1807 and then the East India Company College at Haileybury until 1812, he worked in government at Madras, India.
 Returning to England, he studied medicine at Guy's Hospital and Cambridge, receiving his doctorate in 1831.
 He then became Assistant Physician at Guy's but resigned after a disagreement in 1855.
 During his career, he invented several medical instruments (including the first laryngoscope) and techniques.
 He performed the first laryngoscopy with his glottiscope in 1829.
 He became a Fellow of the Royal College of Physicians.
 According to Henry Morley, he also "distinguished himself by inquiries into the cholera epidemic in 1832".